 - You will receive the best seeds to grow it

-Benefits of Hibiscus Musk Mallow Seeds
+Benefits of Musk Mallow

 Musk mallow grows best in well-drained, fertile soil.
 It will establish itself on thinner soil as long as there is some moisture and fertility beneath.
 A delicate dusky fragrance emanates from the plant during warm weather.
-Bees are attracted to the flowers because they contain a lot of nectar and pollen.
+Bees are attracted to flowers because they contain a lot of nectar and pollen.
 Spring or autumn is the best time to plant seeds.
 Sow the seeds in the soil and lightly push them into the ground to grow.
 Also, you can plant the seeds in a compost tray about 2 cm apart.
 The seeds can be planted anytime between Spring and Autumn.

 Note: This Overview is intended as a guide only since cultural practices and climatic conditions may vary.